Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Distinguishability transition in the long-time regime

-After a sufficiently long time, a dynamical complexity transition occurs to a phase where sampling $P(\{n^\mathrm{out}\},t)$ is classically easy approximately through $P_\mathrm{max}(\{n^\mathrm{out}\})$ from a phase where the approximation to $P_\mathrm{max}(\{n^\mathrm{out}\})$ is impossible, which respectively correspond to the green and red regions in Fig. \ref{fig:boson-sampling_phase-diagram} (b).
-The order parameter for the transition is given by $|P(t)-P_\mathrm{max}|$.
+After a sufficiently long time, a dynamical transition occurs to a phase where sampling $P(\{n^\mathrm{out}\},t)$ is classically easy approximately through sampling $P_\mathrm{dis}(\{n^\mathrm{out}\},t)$ from a phase where the approximation to $P_\mathrm{dis}(\{n^\mathrm{out}\},t)$ is impossible and the algorithm based on distinguishable particles cannot be applied.
+The two phases respectively correspond to the green and red regions in Fig. \ref{fig:boson-sampling_phase-diagram} (b).